psalsbury/hello-world/README.md

 # hello-world
 My First repository for test purposes

-Hey, I wat to learn about GitHub
+Hey, I wan't to learn about GitHub